kb-dev-lab/sanic.js/README.md

 > Another new day in the Javascript's world, and this fucking Array.prototype.map() function is always slow.
 But Sanic is here to save Javascript from the performance hell.
 GOTTA GO FAST !

-**sanic.js** is a library which increase Javascript natives functions performance to the detriment of some unused cases of EcmaScript specification.
-For example, this library removes _hasOwnProperty()_ check in Array methods, because nobody use Array methods for an Object.
+**sanic.js** is a library which increases Javascript natives functions performance to the detriment of some unused cases of EcmaScript specification.
+For example, this library removes _hasOwnProperty()_ check in Array methods, because nobody uses Array methods for an Object.
 (Why am I saying that : [See Note 2 of this paragraph](http://www.ecma-international.org/ecma-262/6.0/#sec-array.prototype.map)).

 This project has 2 common uses :
  - like any other library with a classic object with methods.